-The Corporation currently has no operating revenues and therefore must utilize its funds from financing transactions to maintain its capacity to meet ongoing operating activities.
+The Corporation currently has minimal operating revenues and therefore must utilize its funds from financing transactions to maintain its capacity to meet ongoing operating activities.

-As of December 31, 2019, December 31, 2018, and to the date of this MD&A, the cash resources of Cardiol are held with one Canadian chartered bank.
+As of December 31, 2020, December 31, 2019, and to the date of this MD&A, the cash resources of Cardiol are held with one Canadian chartered bank.
 The Corporation has no variable interest rate debt and its credit and interest rate risk is minimal.
-Accounts payable and accrued liabilities are short-term and non-interest-bearing.
+Accounts payable and accrued liabilities are short-term and non-interest bearing.

-For the 2019 Fiscal Period
+For the 2020 Fiscal Period

-Cash and cash equivalents used in operating activities were \$11,380,080 for the year ended December 31, 2019.
-Operating activities were affected by a net loss of \$13,684,023 and the net change in non-cash working capital balances of \$(1,620,659) offset partially by non-cash adjustments of \$3,924,602.
-Non-cash adjustments mainly consisted of \$3,266,287 for share-based compensation and \$496,500 for research and development expenses to be settled through warrant exercise.
-Non-cash working capital was the result of a decrease in accounts payable and accrued liabilities of \$1,501,322, an increase in inventory of \$1,118,748, and an increase in other receivables of 489,513.
-This was partially offset by a decrease in prepaid inventory of \$1,261,326.
+Cash and cash equivalents used in operating activities were \$9,185,430 for the year ended December 31, 2020.
+Operating activities were affected by a net loss of \$20,640,935 and the net change in non-cash working capital balances of \$8,315,917 offset partially by non-cash adjustments of \$3,139,588.
+Non-cash adjustments mainly consisted of \$2,765,059 for share-based compensation and \$78,992 for research and development expenses to be settled through warrant exercise.
+Non-cash working capital was the result of a decrease in prepaid inventory of \$4,745,148, an increase in accounts payable and accrued liabilities of \$1,826,186, a decrease in inventory of \$1,100,780, and a decrease in other receivables of \$702,072.

-Cash and cash equivalents used in investing activities were \$424,305 for the year ended December 31, 2019.
+Cash and cash equivalents used in investing activities were \$40,602 for the year ended December 31, 2020.
 This pertained to the purchase of property and equipment.

-Cash and cash equivalents provided by financing activities were \$2,029,088 for the year ended December 31, 2019, which represents net proceeds from the over-allotment portion of the IPO and the exercise of warrants, partially offset by the payment of lease liability.
+Cash and cash equivalents provided by financing activities were \$16,295,016 for the year ended December 31, 2020, mainly as a result of the issuance of units, net of share issuance costs and proceeds from warrants exercised.